 In 2013, the Gallery marks 15 years of developing interactive exhibitions for children, and worked towards an exciting Children’s Art Centre project with one of today’s most celebrated international artists.

 To regular visitors, Cai Guo-Qiang’s project for children will not be the first they have encountered.
-Back in 1999, for the inaugural Kids’ APT, the Queensland Art Gallery collaborated with Cai on one of its first interactive projects for children, and we are very excited to celebrate this milestone by presenting ‘Let’s create an exhibition with a boy named Cai’ at the Children’s Art Centre over summer 2013–14.
+Back in 1999, for the inaugural Kids’ APT, the Gallery collaborated with Cai on one of its first interactive projects for children, and we are very excited to celebrate this milestone by presenting ‘Let’s create an exhibition with a boy named Cai’ at the Children’s Art Centre over summer 2013–14.

 The process of developing artist projects and exhibitions for children and families is an incredibly rewarding, one made possible by the close collaboration of artists and the Gallery.
 Staff from the Children’s Art Centre, from exhibition, graphic and multimedia design and curatorial and publications departments, supported by executive management, go about bringing artists’ ideas to life for young visitors.